Lab 8: Geospatial visualizations

 Step 5.3: Filtering the data

 Our slider now looks like a filter, but doesn’t actually do anything.
-To make it work there are a few more things we need to do:
+To make it work there are a few more things we will be doing together in this step (this is just to lay out a plan, continue reading!):

 1. Writing out the logic to filter the data, by creating filteredXXX versions of each of our root variables: